nsoft/uno-jar/README.md

 was a popular pattern, but In this day and age it has become redundant with modern tools such as maven and gradle.
 These tools already have jump-starting capabilities via archetypes, and most IDE's will lay out a standard project layout.
 Uno-jar will endeavor to carry forward the **basic** functionality of One-JAR and leave behind the outdated features as much as possible.
-Support for modern JVM's and new features such as Multi-release jars (MRJars) will be added.

 The PRIMARY use case in all of this is to add an ant task, or gradle task to a build that packages an application into an executable "fat jar" that loads its classes from distinct jar files contained within the final